 - Straws are actually life skills that your baby will still need as an adult, unlike sippy cup sucking.
 Harness the sucking reflex and teach your baby to drink from a straw before that disappears.

-Examples of Safe Sippys
+Examples of Safe Sippy Cups

-He’s under 8 mos. old and drinking completely by himself.
+He’s under 8 mos. old here and drinking completely by himself.
 However, even my untrained non-green Mommy brain could sometimes smell plastic when the water had been sitting in the cup for a day. (‘Cause we all know that the kid will pick up the cup and drink it if it’s sitting on the coffee table, whether you’d rather him have fresh water or not!)

-The photo above from Mighty Nest is the newer version, but I’m sure it can only have improved!
 I love the straw part, and it’s very easy to take apart to clean. (“Easy” being relative, of course, comparing to other sippys – NONE of which are easy to clean.
 This one just isn’t that bad.)

 Here are the Positives: